 A man who dotes on or really adores his wife is uxorious.
 Your uxorious grandfather, for example, might plan your grandmother's surprise birthday party months in advance.

 Uxorious goes back to the Latin root ūxor, "wife," and it came into English in the 16th century.
-Uxorious is usually negative, a way to show that a husband has too much concern for his wife or is submissive to her wants.
-The husband is uxorious if he lets his wife control him.
-There's no corresponding adjective you can use of a wife dominated by her husband, at least none in common use.
+Uxorious is usually negative, a way to show that a husband has too much concern for his wife or is submissive to her desires.
+It's also an increasingly dated, old fashioned word, as a husband is considered uxorious if he lets his wife "control" him.
+There's no corresponding adjective you can use of a wife "controlled" by her husband.